-Gross monthly income is the income earned from employment or a business venture in a particular month.
-However, the definition can differ based on your source of income.
-For employees, gross monthly income is the total amount received in a month before deducting personal income tax and employee Central Provident Fund (CPF) contributions.
-It includes basic wages, overtime pay, tips, allowances, commissions and one-twelfth of your annual bonuses.
+Gross monthly income refers to monthly financial remuneration derived from any sort of employment or business venture.
+The calculation of this differs based on your source of income.
+For workers, gross monthly income is the total amount of monthly remuneration received before personal income tax and employee Central Provident Fund (CPF) contributions are deducted.
+It is the cumulation of wages, overtime pay, tips, allowances and commissions as well as one-twelfth of any annual bonus.

-If you are self-employed, gross monthly income is the average monthly profits from your business, profession or trade before deducting income tax.
-It's your total receipts after deducting monthly business expenses.
-You can find information about your gross monthly income on your paycheck.
+If you are calculating as a business, though, gross monthly income refers to the average monthly profit from your business, profession or trade after the deduction of monthly business expenses.

 What to include in gross monthly income

-Your gross monthly income can also help you prepare monthly budgets and file your tax.
-You will also need it to apply for credit cards and other financial products and services.
-The information is vital for effective financial planning.
+Knowing your gross monthly income can also help you prepare monthly budgets and file your taxes.
+This information is vital for effective financial planning.

 Read more: How to Negotiate Your Salary During COVID-19

-For annual salary earners, you can determine your gross monthly income by dividing your annual earnings by 12, the number of months in a year.
-For example, if you make $60,000 per year, your gross monthly income is determined by the calculation below:
+For full-time employees who are paid a fixed monthly or yearly salary, your gross monthly income is very easy to calculate.
+If you are paid on a yearly basis, you can determine your gross monthly income by dividing your annual earnings by 12.
+For example, if you make $60,000 per year, your gross monthly income would be $5,000.

 $60,000 ÷ 12 = $5,000.